shotgunsoftware/tk-toolchain/README.md

 `tk-docs-preview`: This tool allows to preview the documentation in the `docs` folder of a Toolkit application.

 `tk-run-app`: This tool allows you to run most Toolkit application from the command line and launch it's GUI.

+`tk-config-update`: This tool allows you to update a repository with the given version of a Toolkit bundle.

 Also, the following tools will be installed: